GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#dea-nb}
 ## DEA Notebooks

-An open-source repository containing [Jupyter notebooks](#jupyter-nb), tools and workflows for geospatial analysis with [Open Data Cube](#odc) and [xarray](#xarray).
+An open-source repository containing [Jupyter Notebooks](#jupyter-nb), tools and workflows for geospatial analysis with [Open Data Cube](#odc) and [xarray](#xarray).

 For more information, see the [dea-notebooks GitHub repository](https://github.com/GeoscienceAustralia/dea-notebooks).